MicrosoftDocs/azure-devops-docs/docs/work/customize/reference/upload-or-download-the-microsoft-project-mapping-file.md

  You can specify which work tracking fields map to Project fields.
 You can also control publishing behavior through the **PublishOnly** attribute, and designate special fields such as the context field.
 For the complete XML syntax of the mapping file, see [Customize the Microsoft Project field mapping file](customize-project-field-mapping-file.md).
 This file is the same file that was defined in the process template that was used to create the team project.
 See [Map Microsoft Project fields](map-microsoft-project-fields-to-tf-fields.md)

-The **TFSFieldMapping** command-line tool only works when run against an on-premises TFS.
+The **TFSFieldMapping** command-line tool works for both on-premises TFS and cloud-hosted VSTS.
 To run the tool, open a Command Prompt window where Team Foundation Server is installed.

 |Version | Change directory |
 |--------|-----------|